-Microsoft Azure, Amazon Web Services (AWS) and VMware vCloud Air are currently the only supported platforms that VPN tunneling on the LoadMaster works with.
+Microsoft Azure and Amazon Web Services (AWS) are currently the only supported platforms that VPN tunneling on the LoadMaster works with.
 There are some limitations depending on the cloud platform being used.
 These limitations are outlined in the table below.

 Perfect Forward Secrecy

 No Perfect Forward Secrecy